 - Remove stems.
 (You can keep the stems.
 It is a personal preference.)

 - In a pot, bring 1 cup white wine vinegar and ½ cup water to a boil.

 - Add mushrooms.
 (You can cook mushrooms in batches if you run out of room in the pan.
 Keep the vinegar mixture in the pan for the next batch and only remove the mushrooms.)

 - Cook mushrooms for about 5 minutes or until mushrooms shrink in size and have softened.

 - Drain mushrooms from any extra vinegar mixture.

-- Mix mushrooms with salt, red pepper flakes, Pomora Garlic Olive Oil, and parsley.
+- Mix mushrooms with ½ teaspoon salt, ¼ teaspoon red pepper flakes, 2 tbs Pomora Garlic Olive Oil, and 1 tbs fresh chopped parsley.

-- Serve immediately or refrigerate in a sealed container until ready to eat.
+- Allow to cool and serve immediately or refrigerate in a sealed container until ready to eat.